 “C&E Contribution“ has the meaning attributed to it in Article 22.

-“Claims Form” means the quarterly claims form, as set out in Article 16 and substantially in the form as set out in Appendix 1 of Annex V.
+“Claims Form” means the claims form, as set out in Article 16 and substantially in the form as set out in Appendix 1 of Annex V.

 “Climate and Environmental

-Tracking Guidance” means the “Guidance on the InvestEU Programme climate and environmental tracking for implementing partners” issued in Commission Notice on the InvestEU climate and environmental tracking guidance of 6 May 2021 (C(2021/3316 final)) in accordance with Article 8(7) of the InvestEU Regulation.
+Tracking Guidance” means the “Guidance on the InvestEU Programme climate and environmental tracking for implementing partners” issued in Commission Notice on the InvestEU climate and environmental tracking guidance of 6 May 2021 (C(2021/3316 final)) in accordance with Article 8(7) of the InvestEU Regulation, as may be amended, supplemented or substituted from time to time.

 “Climate Contribution” has the meaning attributed to it in Article 22.